 Results are only an indication of the speeds you are receiving and should be used as general advice to compare broadband plans.

-Being able to connect to the Internet is an essential part of modern life, but it’s becoming increasingly important to be able to connect at speed, so you can get to the information you want as quickly as possible.
+Being able to connect to the Internet is an essential part of modern life.
+However, it’s becoming increasingly important to be able to connect at speed, so you can get to the information you want as quickly as possible.

-A speed test is a way of tracking that speed.
-While every speed test is different and is influenced by many different factors, which means you’ll probably never get the same results two times in a row, it’s the best indicator of what kind of speeds you get on your connection.
+A broadband speed test is a way of tracking that speed.
+While every speed test is different and is influenced by many different factors, it’s the best indicator of what kind of speeds you get on your connection.
+It’s important to keep in mind that because tests can be different, you’ll probably never get the same results two times in a row.

 Like all speed tests, the Finder broadband speed test calculates the time it takes to transfer small amounts of data both to and from your computer from the speed-test server.